mchuong1/visa-scraper/CLEAN_MODE_GUIDE.md

 # 🧹 Clean Run Mode Usage Guide

 ## Overview
-Clean Run Mode provides a simplified way to test the TLS Contact scraper without using proxies, with built-in rate limiting to prevent being flagged as a bot.
+Clean Run Mode provides a way to test the TLS Contact scraper using your actual IP address (no proxy), with built-in rate limiting and comprehensive IP health analysis to assess your connection's suitability for automation.

+## Key Benefits
+- **🔍 Know Your IP Risk**: Understand if your actual IP will trigger CAPTCHAs
+- **🏠 Residential IP Advantage**: Often performs better than proxy IPs
+- **📊 Risk Assessment**: Get detailed analysis of your connection
+- **⚡ Quick Testing**: No proxy setup required for development

 ## Quick Start